 It has its roots in the Science Advisory Committee, which was founded by Franklin Delano Roosevelt to advise the government as rapid changes in technology and scientific discovery driven by the Great Depression and World War II outpaced government policy.
 The SAC was ended by Richard Nixon, although science committees returned with the Reagan administration in some capacity, and it was renamed PCAST for George H.W.
 Bush in 1990.

-PCAST also has some roles required of it by Congress.
+PCAST also has some roles required of it Congress.
 In particular, it’s been asked to represent the executive branch in Congress on topics related to the High-Performance Computing Act of 1991 and the 21st Century Nanotechnology Act.

 Who Serves on PCAST?

-In the past, a wide range of experts have volunteered for the council, ranging from Disney CEO Bob Iger to current member Eric Lander, who was one of the key leaders of the Human Genome Project and also holds a cabinet position as Science Advisor to the President.
+In the past, a wide range of experts has volunteered for the council, ranging from Disney CEO Bob Iger to current member Eric Lander, who was one of the key leaders of the Human Genome Project and also holds a cabinet position as Science Advisor to the President.
 The mix of volunteers tends to reflect the concerns of the time.
 For example, in the Reagan area, the committee was heavily tilted towards nuclear physics, as there was still a belief that nuclear war was possible.
 You can still see a faint echo of this in the current board, as it’s largely funded by the Department of Energy, which is responsible for much of the “on the ground” civilian nuclear work.

 Part of this role is to set a standard for other governments to follow.
-For example, PCAST has served as a model of other “Big Science” programs, like the Global Science Forum, which have become enduring drivers of government innovation at the international level.
+For example, PCAST has served as a model for other “Big Science” programs, like the Global Science Forum, which have become enduring drivers of government innovation at the international level.

 The current administration has appointed one of the broadest mixes of both scientists and Americans to the committee, with a range of expertise including medicine, geology, computer science, social psychology, and astrophysics.